bunk77/OperatingSystemProblem3/readme.txt

 todo:
     comment everything
-    bugfix: chance of lockup on IO on most recent update: about 10%? right after I/O adds a process, system locks up (no timer, so all locked) add timeCreate, timeTerminate to pcb printout
+    add timeCreate, timeTerminate to pcb printout
     simulate timer interrupt in isr, traps that aren't timer related simulate interrupt hierarchy?